UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 - The MSE is the sum of the bias squared, variance, and the variance of the error (irreducible error).
 - The MSE cannot be smaller than the variance of the error, which represents the irreducible error.
 - The model that is closest to linear shows that the test MSE starts increasing immediately with increased flexibility, indicating a trade-off between bias and variance.

-This description aims to succinctly convey the critical insights from the plot, ensuring that readers understand the significance of the bias-variance trade-off and how it affects model selection.

 ---
 # Applying Statistical Learning